mmolari/nanopore-basecalling/README.md

 - `barcode_id` : the barcode number.
 - `flow_cell_type` : the flowcell type, e.g., `FLO-MIN106`.
 This corresponds to the `--flowcell` option for guppy.
 It must be the same for all columns.
 - `ligation_kit` : the ligation kit used, e.g. `SQK-LSK109`.
 This is passed to guppy as the `--kit` option.
 It must be the same for all columns.
 - `barcode_kits` : list of barcode kits separated by spaces, e.g. `EXP-NBD114 EXP-NBD104`.
 This is passed to guppy as the `--barcode_kits` option.
 It must be the same for all columns.
+If can also be left empty, in which case the `--barcode_kits` argument is not passed to guppy.

 Guppy is run with the `--trim_barcodes` flag, so that barcodes are removed from the reads.